superchris/codemash-2024/index.md

 ```
 ---

-# How does this even work?
-- `CommentSectionElement` makes WebSocket bidirectional connection during `connectCallback`
-- `add-comment` event listeners are added to push events over the WS connection
-- state updates arrive over WS connection
-- listeners for state change events update the `comments` property
-- `Lit` re-renders on prop changes

----

-# That sounds like a lot of work!
-- Nope, thanks to Phoenix and Elixir :)
-- Phoenix Channels
-  - An thin abstraction over WebSockets
-- Erlang/OTP: 25 years of distributed computing lessons
-- Extremely light-weight processes to manage state
-- High availabity, concurrent

----

-# Some observations
-- Bi-directional
-- Serve it from anywhere (include file://)
-- No longer request/response
-  - Message passing
-  - PubSub
-- Real time is essentially free!
-  - Events can come from other sources
-  - Computing state and notifying clients is the same

----

 # Lets make our comments real-time
 - The scope of channel state is connection
 - We need to notify other connected users